phluid61/internet-drafts/http2-encoded-data/draft.md

  * change document title from "Encoded" to "Gzipped"
  * improve text under GZIPPED\_DATA ({{gzipped-data}})
  * clarify that GZIPPED\_DATA and DATA can be interleaved
+ * explain experimental status and risks of broken implementations

 Since -05: